-Constitutional freedom of assembly is reinforced in the statutory law.
-Article 1 of the Law on assemblies grants "everyone" the liberty of peaceful assembly, defined as a gathering of at least 15 persons, "called up to hold session or make a joint declaration".
-Foreigners may also organize such gatherings as Article 3 of the Law grants the right of organization to all persons with full legal powers.14
+Constitutional freedom of assembly is enacted in statutory law.
+Article 1 of the Law on Assemblies grants "everyone" the right of peaceful assembly, defined as a gathering of at least 15 persons, "called up to hold session or make a joint declaration".
+Foreigners may also organize such gatherings, as Article 3 of the Law grants the right of organization to all persons with full legal powers.21

 1.2.
-National strategies
+NATIONAL STRATEGIES